 Google Authenticator is widely regarded as the first choice for generating two-step verification codes.
-However, limited updates and missing features have made many of its users searching for an alternative.
+However, limited updates and missing features have left many of its users searching for an alternative.
 Let’s take a look at some of the best alternatives to Google authenticator for securing your online accounts.

 When it comes to Google Authenticator alternatives, Authy (iOS / Android) is definitely one of the more prominent names.
 You can add an account by scanning a QR code or entering a code manually.
 All your codes are backed up securely to the cloud and are protected via password or face/fingerprint unlock.
 This ensures that even if you lose your smartphone, your data is secure.
 Owners of multiple devices will also love that Authy adds multi-device sync, so adding codes to a tablet will sync right back to a smartphone and vice versa.